th0rz05/safe-dl-framework/README.md

 ## License

+MIT Non-Commercial License

 Copyright (c) 2025 Tiago Barbosa
-All rights reserved.

-This software is made available for **viewing purposes only**.

-Permission is granted to access and read the source code for **educational and non-commercial purposes**.
-However, any of the following actions are **strictly prohibited** without prior, explicit written permission from the author:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy, modify, merge, publish, and distribute the Software for educational, research, or personal use, subject to the following conditions:

+1. **Non-Commercial Use Only**:
+   The Software may not be used, either in whole or in part, for any commercial purposes without explicit prior written permission from the author.
+Commercial purposes include, but are not limited to:
-- Use or execution of the software in any environment or application
+   - Selling the software or its derivatives

-- Copying or redistributing any part of the codebase

-- Modification or creation of derivative works

-- Incorporation of any part of the code into other software projects
+   - Incorporating the software into proprietary systems

-- Commercial use of any kind

-This software is provided “as is,” without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

-If you wish to use this software beyond viewing, please contact the author for licensing inquiries.
+   - Offering services based on the software in exchange for compensation

+2. **Attribution**:
+   The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+3. **Contributions**:
+   Contributions are welcome.
+By submitting code or suggestions, you agree that they may be incorporated into the project under the same license.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY.

+For commercial licensing inquiries, please contact: tiago.filipe.barbosa@gmail.com